 Barbecues or any other incendiary device are not allowed in or around the Residence Complex.
-Barbecue events may be held in designated barbecue areas only, and only with prior permission from the Study Abroad Office.
-The presence of a Study Abroad Office staff member is required.
+Barbecue events may be held in designated barbecue areas only, and only with prior permission from the Office of Residential Services.
+The presence of a College staff member is required.